JakubSzuber/Local-Monuments-Website/README.md

 ```

 ## Requirments
 Whatever method to run the application you will chose you need to have [Docker](https://www.docker.com/) installed you your computer.
 You can download docker on any OS [here](https://docs.docker.com/get-docker/).
-If you already have a Docker you will have to download only a images used by containers but this process should consume not more that 400 MB and is automatically performed before each container is launched.
+If you already have a Docker you will have to download only a images used by containers but this process should consume not more that 400 MB and is automatically performed before each container is launched (every container use lightweight versions of the images to reduce memory and time while building them, and reduce vulnerabilities).

 # Recommended method:
 ## Docker Compose